gmcmacran/performancepy/README.md

 A very simple example of multiprocessing in python.
 Per official docs, multiprocessing does not work with an interactive console!
 Thus this method is not very useful to me.
 Code should work if executed the correct way.
-However, I did not bother to figure out how to call it correctly.
+However, I did not bother figuring out how to execute it correctly.
 I am always in an interactive console.